rdilweb/docs/docs/tutorials/cirrusbuilder/index.md

 To finalize the configuration, simply press the export button.

-You can finish off by copying the YAML from the text editor into your repository's `.cirrus.yml` file - and committing.
+Lastly, copy the YAML from the text editor into your repository's `.cirrus.yml` file and commit.